Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 Reference Interval and/or Interpretive Information

-• Pleural fluid amylase (as opposed to lipase) has been more extensively described, although it is usually not clinically indicated in routine pleural fluid analysis.
-[1,2]
+• Pleural fluid amylase (as opposed to lipase) has been more extensively described, although it is usually not clinically indicated in routine pleural fluid analysis.1,2

 References

-• [1] Branca P, Rodriguez RM, Rogers JT, Ayo DS, Moyers JP, Light RW.
-2001.
-Routine measurement of pleural fluid amylase is not indicated.
+1. Branca P, Rodriguez RM, Rogers JT, et al. Routine measurement of pleural fluid amylase is not indicated.
 Arch Intern Med.
-161(2):228-232.
-PMID: 11176736.
+2001;161(2):228-232.

-• [2] Kjeldsberg CR, Grenache DG, Couturier MR, Cohen MB.
-Chapter 5: Pleural and pericardial fluid.
-In Kjeldsberg’s Body Fluid Analysis.
-Hussong JW and Kjeldsberg CR, Eds.
-ASCP Press: Chicago, IL, 2015.
-ISBN: 978-089189-5824.
+2. Kjeldsberg CR, Grenache DG, Couturier MR, et al. Chapter 5: Pleural and pericardial fluid.
+In: Hussong JW, Kjeldsberg CR, eds.
+Kjeldsberg’s Body Fluid Analysis.
+ASCP Press; 2015.

-• [3] Elkaoui H, Atoini F, Bouchentouf SM, El Omari F, Mahi M, Ait Ali A, Bounaim A, Sair K, Zentar A. 2012.
-Pancreatic-pleural fistula in chronic pancreatitis.
+3. Elkaoui H, Atoini F, Bouchentouf SM, et al. Pancreatic-pleural fistula in chronic pancreatitis.
 Arab J Gastroenterol.
-13(1):38-40.
-PMID: 22560825.
+2012;13(1):38-40.

 Synovial